sosadtsia/csync/README.md

 # csync

-A cloud drive synchronization tool written in that syncs local folders to Google Drive and pCloud.
+A cloud drive synchronization tool that syncs local folders to cloud drives.

 ## Installation